Skip to main content

-Google Map + SVG overlay
+Google Map with SVG overlay

 In this tutorial, we will overlay a custom SVG artwork on Google Map.